All Products

 ApsaraDB RDS:DuckDB-based analytical instance

-• Read/write splitting and workload isolation: As a separate node, the instance completely isolates resource-intensive analytical queries from the online transactional processing on the primary instance.
-This ensures that the performance and stability of your core business are not affected.
+Read/write splitting and workload isolationThe instance runs as a separate node, completely isolating resource-intensive analytical queries from transactional operations on the primary instance.

 Prerequisites

-The primary ApsaraDB RDS for PostgreSQL instance must meet the following requirements to create a DuckDB-based analytical instance:
+The primary ApsaraDB RDS for PostgreSQL instance must meet all of the following requirements before you create a DuckDB-based analytical instance.

-• Major engine version: ApsaraDB RDS for PostgreSQL 17.0.
+• Major engine version is ApsaraDB RDS for PostgreSQL 17.0

 Create a DuckDB-based analytical instance

-1. Log on to the ApsaraDB RDS console.
+1. Log in to the ApsaraDB RDS console.
 In the top navigation bar, select a region.
-Then, click the ID of the target instance.
+Then click the ID of the target instance.

 2. On the Basic Information page, in the Instance Distribution area, click Add to the right of DuckDB-based analytical instance.